RocksLabs/kvrocks-operator/test/e2e/README.md

 3. Installs the `kvrocks-operator/kvrocks` in the `kvrocks` namespace.
 If you wish to customize the namespace, ensure that the namespace mentioned in the YAML file located in the MainfestDir matches the one specified in the config file.

-4. Installs kvrocks from the YAML files found in the `ManifestDir` directory.
+4. Installs kvrocks from the YAML files found in the `manifestDir` directory.
 The default value `../../../examples/`

 If you want to run the e2e test in a deployed cluster, you can use the following config file: